 Much of this automation success lies in data-processing muscle: quickly analyze incoming network transactions and apply machine learning technologies to detect requests that are not genuine.
-Automated DDoS protection does not rely on simple rules, instead it is able to detect even brand-new attack patterns.
+Automated DDoS protection does not rely on simple rules.
+Instead, it can detect even brand-new attack patterns.

 With DDoS protection using machine learning algorithms, you move away from basic protective measures such as rate-limiting and rules-based decisions to DDoS protection that can intelligently analyze behavioral characteristics and automatically build detection patterns on the fly, stopping even the most intelligent attacks.

 Choosing automated DDoS mitigation

 By now, it should be abundantly clear that manual, static, rules-based DDoS protection will not provide much protection in the new area of automated DDoS attacks.
 So, you need automated protection – but how do you choose an anti-DDoS service?
 Merely based on the intelligence of its software?

 Automated DDoS does need to be intelligent, but DDoS vendors need to meet other criteria too.
 No matter how intelligent, any DDoS service will be overwhelmed if it cannot deal with high traffic levels.
 DDoS attacks are increasingly getting bigger: a recent attack on, an enormous amount of traffic by any measure.
 Look for a DDoS vendor who has the capacity to defend against multi-terabyte attacks.

-The method of protection also matters: cloud-based anti-DDoS that stops attacks before it reaches your network is preferable to internal equipment that can only attempt to stop an attack once it has entered your network perimeter.
+The protection method also matters cloud-based anti-DDoS that stops attacks before it reaches your network is preferable to internal equipment that can only attempt to stop an attack once it has entered your network perimeter.

 Protection is essential